-In-person general purpose computer labs (the IRCs in the ETC and public workstations in the Library) are currently closed to walk-up traffic.
-College licensed software has been loaded onto virtual computers, ready for your use!
+In-person general purpose computer labs (the IRCs in the ETC and public workstations in the Library) are open to walk-up traffic.
+Additionally, college licensed software has been loaded onto virtual computers, ready for your use!

 - Click to start your virtual computer session.
 Your virtual computer will take up to 2 minutes to load.

 - You may be prompted to logon with your Reed username and password.